***Registration for the 2018 Citizens' Fire Academy is now closed.***Applications submitted now will be considered for the 2019 class.

 During this eight-week, hands-on program, participants ride along on fire calls and fire inspections, learn how to operate hose lines and other fire equipment, perform vehicle extrication, search and rescue, learn CPR and ride in a platform at the top of a ladder truck.
 Live firefighting is the course finale, where participants use all of the knowledge and skills they’ve learned to extinguish fires and get everyone out of the building safely.

-Created in 2007, the program is offered to people who live and work in Franklin.
+Created in 2007, the program is offered to those who live and work in Franklin.
 It is limited to 12 participants, who must be at least 21 years of age and commit to attending seven of the eight classes.
 The group meets on Thursday evenings from 6 – 9 p.m. at the Franklin Fire Training Center on Century Court (with complimentary dinner provided from 5:30 - 6 p.m.).
 There is no cost for the program.